Superraptor/Gnomics/README.md

 SECONDARY DISCLAIMER(S): Do not rely on openFDA to make decisions regarding medical care.
 Always speak to your health provider about the risks and benefits of FDA-regulated products.
 For more information, please review the OpenFDA Terms of Service, available [here](https://open.fda.gov/terms/).

+NOBLE CODER LICENSE: If you are an individual user or an educational institution, you can redistribute it and/or modify it under the terms of the BSD 3-Clause License.

+Copyright (c) 2015, University of Pittsburgh
+All rights reserved.

+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

+Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
+Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+Neither the name of [project] nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+For all other users, licensing is decided on a case by case basis through Nexi Inc.

+If you have any questions about licensing, please Nexi at: http://nexihub.com/contact

 # GNOMICS

 The World Wide Web is an indispensable tool for biomedical researchers who are striving to understand the molecular basis of phenotype.
 However, it presents challenges too, in the form of proliferation of data resources, with heterogeneity ranging from their content to functionality to interfaces.
 This often frustrates researchers who have to visit multiple sites, get familiar with their interfaces, and learn how to use them or extract knowledge from them and still never feel sure they have tracked down all the information they might need. *GNOMICS* (Genomic Nomenclature Omnibus and Multifaceted Informatics and Computational Suite), a suite with both a programmatic interface and a GUI, was envisioned as an answer to this challenge. *GNOMICS* allows for extensible biomedical functionality, including identifier conversion, pathway enrichment, sequence alignment, and reference gathering, among others.
 It combines usage of other biological and chemical database application programming interfaces (APIs) to deliver uniform data which is easy to further manipulate and parse.